aragon/aragon-wiki/docs/working-groups/registry.md

 The **Strategy-WG [chat](https://aragon.chat/channel/wg-strategy)** is best used to advance discussions and update the group in between calls

+### User Feedback WG

+The User Feedback WG has two goals:
+- Make it easy for Aragon community members to try out all the new cool shiny stuff that Aragon teams are building before anyone else.
+- Make it easy for Aragon product teams to get user feedback and bug testing on their new shiny cool Aragon apps.

+Anyone is welcome to participate!
+There will be weekly calls to discuss cool things being built in the Aragon ecosystem as well as meta-strategies to make it easier for people to participate in testing and providing feedback on Aragon products.

+There will be a rolling list of products that we are reviewing and we will discuss them in the [User Feedback WG Aragon chat](https://aragon.chat/channel/wg-user-feedback).
+Each week we will compile our thoughts into a doc that the community (product teams) can reference to guide product development and bug fixes.

 ### "Your working group”

 “The purpose of your working group”